armhijacker/ml_python_bdg/README.md

 * Data Visualization with Matplotlib/Seaborn
   - Introduction to Matplotlib for creating plots and charts
   - Visualizing data in Python
-  - In Class Assignment 1

 * Introduction to Pandas
+  - In Class Assignment Numpy
   - Overview of pandas library for data manipulation
   - Creating and manipulating DataFrames